 Rule 4901:1-40-06 | Force majeure.

-An electric utility or electric services company may seek a force majeure determination from the commission for all or part of a minimum renewable- or solar-energy benchmark.
+An electric utility or electric services company may seek a force majeure determination from the commission for all or part of a minimum renewable-energy benchmark.

 (1) At the time of requesting such a determination from the commission, an electric utility or electric services company shall demonstrate that it pursued all reasonable compliance options including, but not limited to, renewable energy credit (REC) solicitations, REC banking, and long-term contracts.